qq945527200/learngit/readme.txt

 Creating a new branch is quick and simple.
 >>>>>>> feature1
 <<<<<<< Updated upstream
-I want eat food.
+I want rest.
 =======
-I want eat food.
+I want rest.
 >>>>>>> Stashed changes